publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395cc.md

 [Pub.
 L. 99–576, title II, § 233(c)][/us/pl/99/576/s233/c], Oct.
 28, 1986, [100 Stat.
 3265][/us/stat/100/3265], provided that:

->     “(1) The Secretary of Health and Human Services shall periodically submit to the Congress a report on the number of hospitals that have terminated or failed to renew an agreement under section 1866 of the Social Security Act \[this section\] as a result of the additional conditions imposed under the amendments made by subsection (a) \[amending this section\].
+>     “(1) The Secretary of Health and Human Services shall periodically submit to the Congress a report on the number of hospitals that have terminated or failed to renew an agreement under section 1866 of the Social Security Act \[[42 U.S.C.
+1395cc][/us/usc/t42/s1395cc]\] as a result of the additional conditions imposed under the amendments made by subsection (a) \[amending this section\].

 >     “(2) Not later than October 1, 1987, the Administrator of Veterans’ Affairs shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives a report regarding implementation of this section \[amending this section\].
 Thereafter, the Administrator shall notify such committees if any hospital terminates or fails to renew an agreement described in paragraph (1) for the reasons described in that paragraph.”